 Before joining Mälardalen University, I worked at Hacettepe University, Newcastle University, University of Sunderland, and Luxembourg University.
-My research primarily focuses on analysis of discourse and interaction in institutional settings- mainly in second/foreign/additional language (L2) classrooms- with an aim to analyse and enhance teaching and learning practices.
+I also worked at Doshisha University in Japan as a visiting professor (JSPS Research Fellowship).
+My research primarily focuses on the analysis of discourse and interaction in institutional settings- mainly in second/foreign/additional language (L2) classrooms- with an aim to analyse and enhance teaching and learning practices as well as the processes involved in teacher education and professional development.
 I have also worked as a language teacher in Turkey and the UK and have been actively involved in teacher education in Turkey and Sweden.

 I have worked closely with language teachers to create engaging, interactive, and constructive teaching and learning environments.
-I am dedicated to informing L2 teachers based on micro-analytic, empirical findings.
-My publications have investigated (1) interactional troubles and how they are resolved in English language classrooms (e.g., Sert and Walsh 2013 ), (2) embodied/multimodal resources in language teaching (e.g., Sert 2015; Sert 2019a), (3) multilingual repertoires in language classrooms (e.g. aus der Wieschen and Sert 2021; Sert 2021), (4) online L2 interactions and language development (e.g. Balaman and Sert 2017 ; Sert and Balaman 2018), (5) CALL teacher education (e.g., Sert and Aşık 2020; Sert and Li 2017), (6) the development of interactional competence (Sert 2019b) and IC in oral proficiency assessment (Hırçın Çoban and Sert 2020) , (7) classroom interaction in language teacher education (Sert 2019c; Sert 2021), (8) English as a Medium of Instruction in higher education (e.g. Duran & Sert 2019; Duran, Kurhila & Sert 2022; Duran & Sert 2021), and (9) learning potentials in group work in L2 classrooms (Sert & Amri 2021).
-I have also investigated the use of mobile technologies in reflection and feedback practices in teacher education (e.g., Çelik, Baran and Sert 2018; Sert 2019c; Bozbıyık, Sert & Bacanak 2021; Gynne, Larsson and Sert 2022).
+I am dedicated to informing L2 teachers based on micro-analytic, empirical findings and developing reflective frameworks for teacher development.
+My publications have investigated (1) interactional troubles and how they are resolved in English language classrooms (e.g., Sert and Walsh 2013 ), (2) embodied/multimodal resources in language teaching (e.g., Sert 2015; Sert 2019a), (3) multilingual repertoires in language classrooms (e.g. aus der Wieschen and Sert 2021; Sert 2021), (4) online L2 interactions and language development (e.g. Balaman and Sert 2017 ; Sert and Balaman 2018; Çimenli, Sert & Jenks 2022), (5) CALL teacher education (e.g., Sert and Aşık 2020; Sert and Li 2017), (6) the development of interactional competence (Sert 2019b) and IC in oral proficiency assessment (Hırçın Çoban and Sert 2020), (7) classroom interaction in language teacher education (Sert 2019c; Sert 2021), (8) English as a Medium of Instruction in higher education (e.g. Duran & Sert 2019; Duran, Kurhila & Sert 2022; Duran & Sert 2021), and (9) learning potentials in group work in L2 classrooms (Sert & Amri 2021).
+I have also investigated the use of video-tagging tools and other technologies for reflection and feedback practices in teaching, teacher education, and professional development (e.g., Çelik, Baran and Sert 2018; Sert 2019c; Sert 2023; Bozbıyık, Sert & Bacanak 2021; Gynne, Larsson and Sert 2022; Aşık, Sert & Miller 2024; Sert, Gynne & Larsson 2024).

 Reviews of Social Interaction and L2 Classroom Discourse